-Some children will also have an ILP and these will be reviewed with you three times a year.
-Pupils with an Education Health Care Plan (EHCP) will have an Annual Review.
+Some children will also have an ILP and these will be reviewed with parents/carers three times a year.
+Pupils with an Education Health Care Plan (EHCP) will also have an Annual Review.

 13. How are parents and carers involved in the school?
 How can I be involved?